2012 Bojangles' Southern 500: Race

 Johnson overtook Kyle Busch for the third position on lap 291.
 Seven laps later, Truex's lead of eight-tenths of a second was reduced to nothing with the waving of the fourth caution, when Labonte after turn four.
 During the caution, several cars made pit stops for tires and car adjustments.
 Truex maintained his lead at the lap 303 restart, with Kyle Busch second and Johnson third.
 Johnson passed Kyle Busch for second place on the 304th lap, as Logano fell to seventh behind Hamlin, Kahne and Newman to around the same time.
 Three laps later, Smith spun in turn four, prompting the fifth caution.
 Several drivers (including Truex) went to pit road for fuel.
 Johnson switched his car on and off in order to conserve fuel upon the orders of his crew chief Chad Knaus, and led at the lap 311 restart.
 He held it for one lap as Kyle Busch passed him on the 312th lap.
 On the next lap, Johnson attempted a crossover maneuver on Kyle Busch, but he did not retake the lead.
 On lap 316, the sixth caution was shown, as Jamie McMurray and Allmendinger crashed in turn four.
 During the caution, several cars went to pit road.
 Kyle Busch used the outside lane to hold the lead at the restart on lap 319.
 Johnson passed Kyle Busch for the lead on lap 325.
 Six laps later, Reed Sorenson spun sideways leaving the fourth turn, triggering the seventh caution.

 Johnson led the field back to racing speed on the lap 334 restart.
 Stewart got into second by running on the outside lane by the following lap.
 Truex lost sixth place to Biffle on lap 336.
 13 laps later, Edwards got ahead of Kahne to advance into seventh.
 As Johnson increased his lead over Stewart to almost a second by going half a mile faster than him, Kurt Busch hit the wall after his tire went flat on lap 361, and was sent into Newman's path, prompting the eighth (and final) caution.
-The race restarted on lap 367 for a green–white–checker finish extending the race to 368 laps, with Johnson leading Stewart in second and Hamlin third.
+The race restarted on lap 367 for a green–white–checkered finish extending the race to 368 laps, with Johnson leading Stewart in second and Hamlin third.
 Johnson achieved a fast getaway, and Hamlin overtook Stewart (who had fuel pressure problems) around the outside for second place.
 Johnson held the lead to clinch his first victory of the season, his third at Darlingon Raceway, and the 56th of his career.
 It was the 200th victory for Hendrick Motorsports in NASCAR Cup Series competition since Geoff Bodine won the 1984 Sovran Bank 400.
 Hamlin finished second, Stewart third, Kyle Busch fourth and Truex fifth.
 Kenseth, Edwards, Kahne, Ambrose, and Logano rounded out the top ten finishers.
 There were 22 lead changes among eight different drivers during the course of the race.
 Johnson's 134 laps led was the most of any competitor.